 - Employees will be continuing to work remotely when possible.
 This will not impact the delivery of services or programs on-campus.

-- Gatherings and events on campus will look very different in September.
+- Gatherings and events on campus will look very different this year.
 We have developed a new process for planning and organizing events that assess potential risks and prioritizes health and safety.

 Interested in learning more about what we are doing to limit the further spread of COVID-19?
 Please visit our health and safety page for more details.

 As Alberta Post-Secondary Institutions, we have an important role to play in preventing the spread of COVID-19.
 We will take a responsible and proactive approach that balances our goal of supporting our students in achieving their learning objectives with the safety and health of our learners and institutional team members.
 While the decisions made by each institution will be unique to the institution needs and context, we are collectively utilizing alternative delivery models and solutions as well as staffing models to ensure that our doors remain open.